akudilcz/uah-gist-mutraff-bastra/tools/OD_MATRIX_GENERATOR/README.md

 Available O/D matrices are:
 * Trip counters
 * Edge weights for adjacencies from origins to destinations
+* Edge ids for links from origins to destinations
+* Edge names for links from origins to destinations
+* Edge priorities at links from origins to destinations
-* Edge ids at links from origins to destinations
+* Edge SUMO types at links from origins to destinations

 ## Usage
 ```